seznam/ima/docs/tutorial/final-polish.md

 ```

 This is a very simple [lorem ipsum](http://en.wikipedia.org/wiki/Lorem_ipsum)
-generator - generator of random text that is used as a filler that behaves like
+generator - generator of **random text** that is used as a filler that behaves like
-an ordinary text, for example when a webpage layout is being tested.
+an ordinary text.
+For example when a webpage layout is being tested.

+#### Random name generator

-Next we need a name generator, so create the `app/mock/NameGenerator.js` file
+Next we need a **name generator**, so create the `app/mock/NameGenerator.js` file
 with the following content:

 ```javascript